grafana/grafana/docs/sources/enterprise/query-caching.md

 - Google Cloud Monitoring
 - CloudWatch

-Some data sources,like  Elasticsearch, Prometheus, and Loki, cache queries themselves and therefore Grafana query caching does not improve performance.
+Some data sources, such as Elasticsearch, Prometheus, and Loki, cache queries themselves, so Grafana query caching does not improve performance.

 Query caching also works for all data sources that include a backend.
 More specifically, caching works with data sources that extend the `DataSourceWithBackend` class in the plugins SDK.

 To tell if a data source works with query caching, follow the instructions below to **Enable and Configure query caching**.
-If Caching is enabled in Grafana but the Caching tab is not visible for the given data source, then query caching is not available for that data source.
+If caching is enabled in Grafana but the Caching tab is not visible for the given data source, then query caching is not available for that data source.

 ## Enable and configure query caching